hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 }
 ```

-The problem with this code is that the `prepare` method has too many dependencies; it relies on specific classes and their names.
+The problem with this code is that *the `prepare` method has too many dependencies*; it relies on specific classes and their names.
 It also needs to know which method it should call on each type of object, as well as the arguments that each method requires.
 If you change the way any of those methods are used or add a new type of preparer, you must also change `Wedding.prototype.prepare`.
 For instance, if we need to add a dressmaker, we must add another else clause.
 With only 4 preparers, `prepare` is already becoming long and messy.

 The right way to implement this program is to *use duck typing to implement polymorphism*: